-- Like-for-like pay gaps between women and men who do work of equal or comparable value (comparing job-to-job at the same performance standard).
+- Like-for-like pay gaps between employees who do work of equal or comparable value (comparing job-to-job at the same performance standard).

 Alana and Steven both apply for sales positions at the same company.
 They have similar levels of experience and past sales performance.
 Steven is successful and obtains a full-time position.
 Alana wants to work part-time and is successful for a part-time position.
 The company has decided to pay Alana a part-time salary at a lesser rate meaning if Alana was working full-time, she would be earning less than Steven.

 This is gender pay inequality – Alana is earning less per hour than Steven, even though she’s performing the same work at the same standard.

 - By-level pay gaps between women and men who do the same or comparable work (comparing responsibilities, typically the same level in the organisation hierarchy).

 Johan, a geologist, and Maya, an engineer, both studied 3-year university degrees and have worked 5 years in their respective fields.
 They’ve recently been employed by the same mining company.

 Maya manages 5 engineers.
 Johan manages 5 geologists.
 Looking at the skills, effort, responsibility and working conditions involved, their work involves comparable skills and responsibilities.
 However, Johan is paid a higher salary than Maya.

 This could be an example of gender pay inequity, as Johan and Maya have similar skills and experience, are performing work of comparable value but are receiving different pay.

 NOTE: There may be a valid reason for the difference in remuneration.
 This includes factors that are unaffected by gender (such as labour market supply and demand for geologists compared to engineers) and differences in industry working conditions (such as remote work).